St. Charles Community Unit School District 303: Schools

-Lincoln Elementary

-Lincoln Elementary was built in 1928, unfortunately, Lincoln will be closing and had it last school year of the 2023-2024 school year, Lincoln will be repurposed and used for Staff Meetings and PTO Meetings as the former Haines Middle School was used for, will now become an Early Childhood Center.
+Compass Academy

+Compass Academy is a District 303 high school program serving grades 9–12, which opened in the fall of 2021 at the Haines Center on South 9th Street in St. Charles.
+Any District 303 student entering grades 9 through 12 is eligible to enroll, and the school has no entrance criteria.
+The National Center for Education Statistics classifies it as a non-charter public "other/alternative" school with a 9–12 grade span.
+The Academy is small by design; the school gives its enrollment capacity as 125 students.
+Students at the school are known as the Gators.

+The Academy uses a competency-based model in which students advance by demonstrating mastery of competencies rather than by accumulating seat time, combined with project-based and interdisciplinary coursework and a flexible schedule that accommodates remote, blended, and evening courses as well as classes at Elgin Community College and the Fox Valley Career Center.
+The district states that the curriculum addresses the same Illinois Learning Standards as the comprehensive high schools.
+Students are assigned a home school — either St. Charles East High School or St. Charles North High School — but can elect to take some or all of their courses at Compass.
+They also remain eligible to participate in athletics and other extracurricular activities at their home high school.

 Students

-District 303's composite ACT score for 2005 was 21.8 compared to a state average of 20.1.

-81.7 percent of all District 303 students met or exceeded state learning standards in 2005 (85.8 percent ISAT; 70.4 percent Prairie State Achievement Exam.)
-Statewide, an average of 64.9 percent of all students met or exceeded state learning standards in 2005 (68.9 percent ISAT; 54.9 percent PSAE.)
+District 303's composite ACT score for 2005 was 21.8, compared to a state average of 20.1.
+In the same year, 81.7 percent of District 303 students met or exceeded state learning standards (85.8 percent ISAT; 70.4 percent Prairie State Achievement Exam), against a statewide average of 64.9 percent (68.9 percent ISAT; 54.9 percent PSAE).

 Curriculum

 District 303 staff is actively involved in curriculum renewal and redesign in partnership with the Illinois Mathematics and Science Academy along with Brown University, in the School Year of 2023-2024 District 303 used a new ELA Curriculum from McGraw Hill Education called Wonders.
 They also have had for a while a Math Curriculum from Great Minds called Eureka Math.
 Also using the IAR and ISA - (5th grade, 8th) Through 3-5 in Elementary School 6-8 in Middle.